-To secure the communication between Citrix Virtual Apps and Desktops server and Citrix Workspace app, you can integrate your Citrix Workspace app connections using security technologies such as the following:
+To secure the communication between Citrix Virtual Apps and Desktops server and Citrix Workspace app, you can integrate your Citrix Workspace app connections using secure technologies such as the following:

-- Citrix Citrix Gateway.
-For information, see the topics in this section as well as the Citrix Gateway, and StoreFront documentation.
+- Citrix Gateway: For information, see the topics in this section and the Citrix Gateway, and StoreFront documentation.

-Citrix recommends using Citrix Gateway to secure communications between StoreFront servers and user devices.
+Citrix recommends using Citrix Gateway between StoreFront servers and user devices.

 - For Citrix Virtual Apps or Web Interface deployments only; not applicable to XenDesktop 7, XenDesktop 7.1, XenDesktop 7.5, or XenApp 7.5: SSL Relay solutions with Transport Layer Security (TLS) protocols.

-- For XenApp 7.6 and XenDesktop 7.6, you can enable an SSL connection directly between users and VDAs.
+- For Citrix Virtual Apps and Desktops 7.6, you can enable an SSL connection directly between users and VDAs.